FauzanRama11/FauzanRama11/README.md

 ## Hi there!
 Fauzan's Here 👋
 **`Software Developer, Quality Assurance, UI/UX Designer)`**

-People call me Fauzan, I’m a final year Undergaraduate Student majoring in Information System with a strong attention to detail and a high interest in software development.
+People call me Fauzan, I’m a final year Undergraduate Student majoring in Information System with a strong attention to detail and a high interest in software development.
 I thrive on solving complex problems and enjoy creating efficient, user-friendly applications.
-My interests lie in various aspects of software development, including web development, interaction design, and testing methodologies.

-### 🌱 Current Focus
 I am currently exploring Software Testing.
 I believe in continuous learning and am always looking for opportunities to enhance my skills and collaborate on innovative projects.

 ### 🙋🏻‍♂️ Know me better
 Feel free to reach out if you want to collaborate on a project or just want to discuss technology.
 Thank you for visiting my profile!